Asset Refinance

 Hard assets with clear resale values are the strongest candidates: commercial vehicles, HGVs, construction plant, agricultural machinery, manufacturing kit, and printing equipment.
 Established second-hand prices give lenders confidence in the security.

-Specialist or one-off equipment — machinery configured for a specific production line, say — is harder to refinance.
+Specialist or one-off equipment, such as machinery configured for a specific production line, is harder to refinance.
 The secondary market is thin and lenders cannot easily recover value in a default.
+The catch is the resale market, every time.
 Technology and software fall into the same trap and rarely qualify.

 Age and condition matter.
 Most lenders will not refinance assets beyond a certain age, and the advance rate falls as condition or residual value deteriorates.